ibrdrahim/booklibrary-flutter-mobile/README.md

 - Lazy loading for efficient loading of large book lists
 - Responsive design for different screen sizes

-## Screenshots

-Include screenshots or GIFs of your app in action here.

 ## Getting Started

 To run this application locally, follow these steps: